-More than a decade after embarking on its audacious plan to forge an interconnected cinematic universe — resulting in 22 films and $18.8 billion in worldwide box office — Marvel is finally putting a cap on one of the most historic runs in cinematic history.
+More than a decade after embarking on its audacious plan to forge an interconnected cinematic universe — resulting in 23 films and $21.5 billion in worldwide box office — Marvel reached the peak (of sorts) to one of the most historic runs in cinematic history with the record-breaking success of “Avengers: Endgame.”

 “Guardians of the Galaxy 3”